hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Set up hierarchical namespaces

 K8s does not come with hierarchical namespace support by default.
-There are  two components, the *HNC manager* and the optional kubectl plugin *kubectl-hns*, need to install in order to support hierarchical namespaces in K8s.
+There are  two components, the *HNC manager* and the optional kubectl plugin *kubectl-hns* that need to be installed in order to support hierarchical namespaces in K8s.

 #### Install the HNC manager